📍 Paris, France

 A first, conclusive PoC

-The cobot operated by CRMA has already proven its worth in the framework of an initial experiment, or Proof of Concept (PoC).
+The first cobot operated by CRMA has already proven its worth in the framework of an initial experiment, or Proof of Concept (PoC).
 The application tested involves contactless measuring of parts.
 The cobot is equipped with two laser telemeters and runs them over the surface of the part concerned in a predefined area to establish a minimum thickness value, which will tell us if it can be repaired."
 The traditional inspection process implemented in the "pre-cobot" era does not offer the same level of detail and precision as automated measurement, which represents a technological leap forward in terms of assessing the repair ability of parts.

 The gains are significant for CRMA, as the previous procedure could generate an additional cost of up to 80,000 euros per year; the same goes for its customer airlines, who benefit from lower prices.
 Automated measurement not only optimizes the inspection cycle of parts, but it also allows for a more accurate definition of the work scope.